Ashy5000/polycash/docs/whitepaper/whitepaper.md

 To allow data to be sent through the blockchain, a body may be attached to each transaction containing data of any form.
 A data fee is paid to the miner of that block of a size proportional to the amount of data transferred, in bytes.
 &nbsp;&nbsp;&nbsp;&nbsp;This transaction body feature allows for the system to be used to create new tokens, implement two-factor authentication, or to permanently and reliably store data, while utilizing the security and reliability of the blockchain.

+**7 Conclusion**

+We have seen that using an alternative consensus algorithm, APoW, with the help of the time verification protocol increases decentralization and decreases energy usage when compared to traditional PoW blockchains.
+It also avoids the security issues present in PoS or PoH blockchains, where controlling 1/3 of stake in the blockchain can cause the network to fail.
+We have outlined a new blockchain, Polycash, that implements these features alongside a smart contract system in order to enable secure digital transactions and decentralized applications.